-All wood will, over time, adjust to its surroundings, in a process known as equalizing.
-Understanding that give-and-take moisture process, and controlling the rate at which it happens, means that with some precautions at each stage of the lifespan of wood, moisture does not have to lead to flooring problems.
+All wood will, over time, adjust to its surroundings in a process known as equalizing.
+Understanding that give-and-take moisture process and controlling the rate at which it happens means that with some precautions at each stage of the lifespan of wood, moisture does not have to lead to flooring problems.

-Professionals typically accomplish this through large kilns that use a combination of heat and air flow to remove excess wood moisture.
-Sawmills invest a great deal of time and money into optimizing this process so that every piece of lumber can be at its best quality possible.
-Moisture measurement is critical for top-notch grading of the lumber, quality and production.
+Professionals typically accomplish this through large kilns that use a combination of heat and airflow to remove excess wood moisture.
+Sawmills invest a great deal of time and money into optimizing this process so that every piece of lumber can be at its best quality.
+Moisture measurement is critical for top-notch grading of the lumber, quality, and production.

 From there, it moves on to the wood flooring manufacturer, where moisture measurement is just as crucial to the end product.
 For solid wood, laminate, or even engineered wood flooring, excess moisture, or even an over-dry factory environment, can mean splitting, cracking, warping, an adhesive failure between layers, or generally substandard flooring.
 Here as well, moisture measurement is crucial.

 All the best intentions of the manufacturer can be undone, though, if the finished product is exposed to excessively wet, humid or dry conditions after it has been made.
-For the manufacturer, the distributor, the installer, and the homeowner storing a wood floor needs to have the same attention to moisture conditions as was established at the manufacturer’s facilities.
+For the manufacturer, the distributor, the installer, and the homeowner storing a wood floor need to have the same attention to moisture conditions as was established at the manufacturer’s facilities.

 How is that best done?

 A controlled environment is best for both long-term and short-term storage.
-Wood flooring is typically dried to between 6–12 percent MC (depending on the manufacturer and the species).
+Wood flooring is typically dried to 6–12 percent MC (depending on the manufacturer and the species).
 In any storage location, both temperature and relative humidity (RH) must be stable and near service conditions to prevent extreme shifts in the flooring’s MC.

-When flooring is delivered to the job site, the site should be at service conditions with HVAC systems operating and the area enclosed.
-Flooring should be randomly checked for initial MC levels and be left to equalize, or acclimate, with the site.
-To speed this process, boards can be stacked in loose crisscross stacks to allow the air to move more freely between each board.
+When flooring is delivered to the job site, the site should be in service conditions with HVAC systems operating and the area enclosed.
+Flooring should be randomly checked for initial MC levels and be left to equalize or acclimate with the site.
+To speed up this process, boards can be stacked in loose crisscross stacks to allow the air to move more freely between each board.

 Once a wood floor has been installed, it is still important to routinely check the floor for signs of moisture intrusion.
-Some seasonal changes like small gaps are normal, but any prolonged contact with external moisture can still impact the floor’s performance.
+Some seasonal changes, like small gaps, are normal, but prolonged contact with external moisture can still impact the floor’s performance.